Is becoming a composer right for me?

 The first step to choosing a career is to make sure you are actually willing to commit to pursuing the career.
 You don’t want to waste your time doing something you don’t want to do.
 If you’re new here, you should read about:

 Still unsure if becoming a composer is the right career path?
-Take the free CareerExplorer test to find out if this career is in your top matches.
+Take the free CareerExplorer career test to find out if this career is right for you.
 Perhaps you are well-suited to become a composer or another similar career!

 Described by our users as being “shockingly accurate”, you might discover careers you haven’t thought of before.

 How to become a Composer

 Becoming a composer requires a combination of talent, creativity, education, and hard work.
 Here are some steps you can take to become a composer:

 - Learn music theory and composition basics: To become a composer, it's essential to have a strong foundation in music theory and composition basics.
 You need to learn how to read and write music, understand musical notation, scales, keys, chords, harmony, and rhythm.
 You can take private lessons with a music teacher, enroll in a music school, or study online resources such as textbooks, videos, or courses.

 - Listen to music: As a composer, you need to develop a broad understanding of different styles, genres, and musical traditions.
 Listen to music from different periods, cultures, and regions.
 Analyze the works of great composers, and study their techniques, instrumentation, and form.
 Try to understand what makes their music unique and appealing.